Gorai: Dharavi Island

 Col. Jervis's map showed the west coast of Salsette broken into eight large and four small islands.
 In 1882, one could walk across the tidal inlets during low tides to reach these islands.
 The island of Dharavi, however, had to be reached by a boat.

 However, with the building of the railways over the Ghodbunder Creek, and with successive urbanization and reclamation of the tidal inlets, the Island is now effectively a peninsula attached to Salsette Island.
 North Dharavi Island which falls in the Thane district while the south is included in the Mumbai Suburban district.

 Portuguese history

 Gorai has a large East Indian population.
 East Indians are Roman Catholics who were converted by the Portuguese when they arrived here in the 16th century.
 Gorai has three churches.
-The oldest one, Reis Magos or the Three Magi, on the banks of the Vairalla Tank located on the north border of Gorai, was built by the Franciscan missionaries between 1595 & 1602.
+The oldest one, Reis Magos or The Three Magi, on the banks of the Vairalla Tank, located on the northern border of Gorai, was built by the Franciscan missionaries between 1595 and 1602.
 The newer parish church, also named after the Three Magi, was built in 1810, and is located about three-quarters of a mile to the south of the ruined, original parish church.
-The third is the Infant Jesus Chapel built near the ruins of the old church.
+The third is the Infant Jesus Chapel, built near the ruins of the old church.
+The Church of Holy Magi was built in 1810 in Gorai.